What is Common Law Marriage in Colorado?

 You must also have the "legal capacity" to be married - the same laws that apply for ceremonial marriages apply here.
-(You cannot be first cousins or already married to someone else, etc.)
+(You cannot be first cousins, a minor, or already married to someone else, etc.)

 How long do we have to live together to have a common-law marriage?

 There is no time requirement for establishing a common law marriage in Colorado.
 A common law marriage could possibly be valid after one day.
-There are other factors which are used to decide if a common law marriage exists.
+Or you could live together with your boyfriend/girlfriend for decades but not be common-law married.

 Who decides if we have a common law marriage?